James Forbes-Robertson

 Colonel James Forbes-Robertson VC, DSO1, MC, DL (7 July 1884 – 5 August 1955) was a British Army officer and recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Forbes-Robertson was born in 1884, at Slead Hall, a Grade II listed Building, in Brighouse, West Yorkshire and was educated at Cheltenham College.

-During the First World War, he served as the Deputy Commanding Officer of the 1st Battalion, Royal Newfoundland Regiment and as the unit's Acting Commanding Officer during the Battle of Monchy-le-Preux in April 1917.
+During the First World War, he served as a staff captain in November 1915.
+He was the Deputy Commanding Officer of the 1st Battalion, Royal Newfoundland Regiment and as the unit's Acting Commanding Officer during the Battle of Monchy-le-Preux in April 1917.
 When he was 33 years old, and an acting lieutenant colonel in the 1st Battalion, The Border Regiment, during the First World War at the Battle of Estaires, he was awarded the Victoria Cross for his actions on 11/12 April 1918 near Vieux-Berquin, France:

 Four times Lieutenant Colonel Forbes-Robertson saved the line from breaking and averted a most serious situation.
 On one occasion, having made a reconnaissance on horseback in full view of the enemy under heavy fire, he led a counter-attack which was completely successful in establishing our line.
 When his horse was shot under him he continued on foot, steadying the men and inspiring confidence by his disregard for personal danger.
 On the second day he lost another horse and again continued on foot until he had established a line to which his own troops could withdraw.

+On 19 May 1918, he assumed command of the 155th (South Scottish) Brigade, 52nd (Lowland) Division vice Brig.-Gen. P. S. Allan, D.S.O.
+Promoted to the rank of brevet major on 31 May, he commanded the 155th Brigade through the breaking of the 'Siegfried' section of the Hindenburg Line on 26 August and the storming of the Drocourt-Quéant Switch in the first three days of September 1918, handing the Brigade over to Brig.-Gen. G. H. Harrison on 25 September.

-In August 1918 he was given the temporary rank of brigadier general whilst he served as a staff officer, later reverting to his substantive rank.
+He retained the temporary rank of brigadier general whilst he served as a staff officer, later reverting to his substantive rank.
 He later achieved the rank of colonel and transferred to the Gordon Highlanders where he ended his career.

 Forbes-Robertson died in 1955 and was buried at the Bouncer's Lane Cemetery, Cheltenham.